jon-jacky/Piety/editors/README.md

 the *edsel* function call *win(12)* in the REPL.
 To resume editing, type the function call *pm()*.

-In *pmacs* you can edit several files in different buffers just as you would in Emacs.
+In *pmacs* you can edit several files in different buffers.
 You can have multiple windows on the display in a vertical stack, showing different locations in the same buffer, or different buffers.
 At this time you can only have two windows, because more are not useful in the small terminal we have available.

-To see what Emacs keycodes are effective in *pmacs*, see [Piety/viewer/keys.txt](../viewer/keys.txt).
+To see what keycodes are effective in *pmacs*, see [Piety/viewer/keys.txt](../viewer/keys.txt).
 The keys are defined in the *keymap* dictionaries in the *dmacs*, *editline*, and *pmacs* modules.